atulsharma2000/big_data_Project/README.md

-# Big Data Project: News Data Mangement from cleaning the data to Real-time News Sentiment Analysis and Zero-Shot Classification
+# News Data Management: Real-time Cleaning, Sentiment Analysis and Zero-Shot Classification Pipeline

 ## Overview

-This project implements a real-time news sentiment analysis and zero-shot classification pipeline using Apache Airflow, Kafka, Spark, and Hugging Face's Transformers.
-It automates the process of ingesting news data, transforming and cleaning it, performing sentiment analysis, and categorizing news articles using zero-shot classification.
+The News Data Management project is an end-to-end system for processing and analyzing news data in real time.
+It automates the ingestion, transformation, sentiment analysis, and categorization of news articles, leveraging Apache Airflow, Kafka, Spark, and Hugging Face's Transformers.
+This project aims to provide timely insights into public sentiment and categorize news topics efficiently.

 ## Architecture